wolfwood/navcaps/README.md

 The compact ALPS SKRH family is the manufacturer recommended replacement for the obsoleted SKQU.
 Longer operating life, lower operating force and smaller footprint should all make this switch an obvious improvement.
 Unlike the SKQU it doesn't sit flat, but has a protrusion under the stem and optional guide bosses depending on the part number.

 #### Wiring
-This is a surface mount part, so soldering may be more challenging.
+This is a surface mount part, so soldering may be more challenging, but I was able to do it.
+Put flux on the contacts and tin both the wires and the contacts before attempting to solder.
+Keep wires very short to make sure the solder joints wont collide with the MX adapter.

 The pinout is not the identical to the SKQU, but there are still 6 contacts.

 #### Operating Force
-1.2±0.69 N operating force at 4.51 mm stem height (5 mm minus .49 mm to center of stem rotation), reported.<br>
+1.2±0.69 N operating force measured at 4.3 mm from base of switch, meaning 3.71 mm stem height ( 4.3 mm minus .49 mm to center of stem rotation), reported.<br>
-**55 gf·cm** (**5.4 mN·m**) calculated normalized force.
+**46 gf·cm** (**4.5 mN·m**) calculated normalized force.

 ### [Datasheet](https://tech.alpsalpine.com/prod/e/pdf/multicontrol/switch/skrh/skrh.pdf)